Q.1. Where can I obtain a copy/license of CORMIX?

-The save and print features have been DISABLED in the evaluataion/demo version of CORMIX.
-You will need a valid licensed version of CORMIX to save and print CORMIX output under Windows reliably.
+The save and print features have been DISABLED in the evaluation/demo version of CORMIX.
+You will need a valid, licensed version of CORMIX to save and print CORMIX output under Windows reliably.

 You can save and print the output from the visualization tools like CorVue and CorSpy, directly, from within their respective UIs, using the Save As and Print toolbar buttons.

 CorVue, CorSpy visualizations can be directly saved in JPEG, GIF, BMP, TIFF, and PostScript (*.ps) formats, using the toolbar buttons in the UI.